wayne-kirk-schmidt/sumologic-collector-management/README.md

        It can be downloaded from https://git-scm.com/downloads

     3. Open a new shell/command prompt.
-Cd to the folder where you want to install the scripts.
+Change to the folder where you want to install the scripts.

     4. Clone this repo using the following command: